bristlemouth/bm_protocol/ENV_SETUP.md

 pixi shell -e dev
 ```

-When you run it for the first time, it will download all dependencies for your machine in the directory `.pixi`.
+When you run it for the first time, all dependencies are downloaded in the directory `.pixi`.
-Once it is ready to use, you'll see in your terminal `(bristlemouth-protocol:dev)`.
+Once it is ready to use, you'll see in your terminal something like `(bristlemouth-protocol:dev)`, and your prompt ready to receive commands.

 That's it, you have the same development tools used by the rest of the team.
+You can skip all the conda/miniconda setup instructions, and it works with Rasberry Pi as well!
 Just remember to run `pixi shell -e dev` from insite `bm_protocol` the next time you want to use it again.

-If you decide using `pixi`, you can skip all the conda/miniconda setup instructions, and it works with Rasberry Pi as well!
-Instead of doing `conda activate bristlemouth`, you will do `pixi shell -e dev`.
+So, instead of doing `conda activate bristlemouth`, you will do `pixi shell -e dev`.

 ### Set up Pre-commit